 - Short sermons and scripture focused.
 Formal liturgies of the Lutheran and Episcopal church include several scripture recitations, music and hymns, and a 10 to 15 minute sermon followed by communion.
 CVFB and Alpine worship consists of a series of congregation sing-alongs and a sermon.

 The sermons are relatively short compared to the multiple speakers in an LDS meeting.
+(Our, new, shorter meeting may affect this.)
 The simple messages allow you to walk away with a new thought to ponder without being overwhelmed with multiple speakers.

 - Casual dress.
 A few people in St. John’s wore ties and dresses, but mostly, people were there by choice in the clothing that they felt comfortable wearing.
 This come-as-your-are expectation is less imposing than an LDS meeting may be for someone who is visiting.